 If it is your child who is to be admitted, we acknowledge that this can be an especially anxious time both for you as the parent(s) and your child.
-We are happy to arrange a pre-operative visit if you would like.
+We are happy to arrange a preoperative visit if you would like.
 Just send us an email to arrange this.

-Your child may wish to bring a favourite toy or book.
+Your child may wish to bring a favorite toy or book.
+For very young children we ask that you bring any formula, feeding equipment and nappies that may be required.
 We also recommend that you have two adults present for the journey home (one to drive and one to attend/comfort your child).